 Our PhD program is generally 5 to 6 years.
 The first two years include research and classes.
 The remainder is devoted to thesis research.

-- Seven (7) core courses in astronomy (21 credits) plus one approved cognate course from another natural science departments (3 credits) - years 1 or 2
+- Seven (7) core courses in astronomy (21 credits) plus one approved cognate course from another Natural Science Department (3 credits) - Years 1 or 2

-- Doctoral preliminary oral examination - End of Year 1
+- Doctoral Preliminary Oral Examination - End of Year 2

 Astronomy 501: Modern Astronomical Techniques

 Astronomy 530: Stellar Astrophysics I

 Astronomy 531: Stellar Astrophysics II

 Astronomy 533: The Structure and Content of Galaxies